Tsptds/skyrim-SKSE-template/README.md

 #### ***CommonLibSSE-NG***

-To use CommonLibSSE-NG as a git-submodule instead of overlay-ports, clone it to extern/CommonLibSSE-NG and edit vcpkg.json removing "commonlibsse-ng" and adding its dependencies.
+CommonLibSSE-NG is used as a git-submodule by default.
+To use with overlay-ports, remove the submodule and edit vcpkg.json.
+Add "commonlibsse-ng" as a dependency and remove it's dependencies.

 ## ***Building***

+Edit the CMakeLists.txt to configure plugin information (Project name, author etc.)

 In `Developer Command Prompt for VS 2022` or `Developer PowerShell for VS 2022`, run: